Every day is the perfect day for pancakes.

 Makes approximately 16 pancakes

-In a medium bowl, sift the flour, cocoa powder, sugar, baking powder, baking soda and salt together.
+In a medium bowl, sift the flour, sugar, baking powder, baking soda and salt together.
 In a separate bowl, whisk together the egg, buttermilk milk, and melted butter.
 Stir in the vanilla extract and lemon zest.
 Add the dry ingredients to the wet and whisk gently just until combined.
 The batter will be quite lumpy.

 Heat about 1 teaspoon of the oil in a 12-inch nonstick skillet set over medium heat.
 Once the oil starts shimmering, use paper towels to wipe the pan so only a thin, even coating of oil covers the bottom and sides.
 Use a ¼ cup measure to portion the batter and pour into the center of the pan.
-Top each pancake with a layer of sliced bananas, gently pressing them into the batter.
-Cook on the first side until the edges are set and bubbles form on the surface, about 2 minutes.
+Top each pancake with a layer of blackberries and sliced bananas, gently pressing them into the batter.
+Cook on the first side until the edges are set and bubbles form on the surface, about 1-2 minutes.
 Use a spatula to flip the pancakes and cook for 1-2 minutes on the second side, or until golden brown and cooked through.
-Repeat with remaining batter, adding the rest of the oil to the pan if necessary.
-Serve pancakes with additional banana slices and maple syrup.
+Repeat with remaining batter, more oil to the pan if necessary.
+Serve pancakes with tabs of butter, additional fruit and maple syrup.